-i.
-RESEARCH ASSISTANT (TYPE A): Positions that require skills and/or experience relevant to the duties of the position and do not have a minimum degree requirement.

-ii.
-RESEARCH ASSISTANT (TYPE B): Positions that require a bachelor's or equivalent degree.
-In rare occasions, positions in specialized fields may allow for a combination of education and equivalent experience prior to the time of hire to satisfy the bachelor's degree requirement.
+- i.
+RESEARCH ASSISTANT (TYPE A): Positions that require skills and/or experience relevant to the duties of the position and do not have a minimum degree requirement. - 45 ii.
+RESEARCH ASSISTANT (TYPE B): Positions that require a bachelor's or 46 equivalent degree.
+Positions in specialized fields may allow for a combination of